-- Gas leaks may result in fire or explosion. - Never use a flame to check for gas leaks. - Make sure that the area around the boiler is clear and free from combustible materials, gasoline and other flammable vapors and liquids. - Water leaks may cause extensive property damage. - NOTICE: The installer must verify that at least one carbon monoxide alarm has been installed within a residential living space or home following the alarm manufacturer's instructions and applicable local codes before putting the appliance into operation. - A. Start with the boiler dry and the gas supply to the boiler shut off. - B. Main Burner Check Check main burners to see that they were not dislodged during shipment.
+- Gas leaks may result in fire or explosion. - Never use a flame to check for gas leaks. - Make sure that the area around the boiler is clear and free from combustible materials, gasoline and other flammable vapors and liquids. - Water leaks may cause extensive property damage. - A. Start with the boiler dry and the gas supply to the boiler shut off. - B. Main Burner Check Check main burners to see that they were not dislodged during shipment.
 Rear of burners should be in the vertical slots in the rear of burner tray and the front of the burners should be seated completely on the orifices. - C. LWCO Probe Check Turn on power to the boiler.
 Both the green power light and the yellow low water light should come on (Figure 10.1)